Dewb/CosmicPraise/README.md

 property | purpose
 ---------|--------
 `state.time` | the current time, to drive animations `state.events` | a list of recent spark chamber events.
 Each event is a tuple of (event time, power level).
 Power levels are currently always zero until we get the ADC-PIC-Arduino-MIDI pipeline sorted.
+You can simulate spark chamber events by creating a virtual MIDI source or plugging in a hardware MIDI device, restarting the client, and sending MIDI note on messages (note number not important.)
 `state.random_values` | a list of 10,000 pregenerated random numbers, consistent across frames `state.accumulator` | an effect-defined accumulation value, useful for feedback effects